ayushannand/SpeechSync/readme.md

 # SpeechSync

 SpeechSync is a Python application that converts speech into text and transcribes it into different languages.
-Follow the steps below to set up and run the app.
+Follo the steps belo to set up and run the app.

 ## Prerequisites